notiphyapp/docs/index.md

 ---
 # Introduction

-Welcome to our MeherY Documentation where you find information, best practices and guidance about our Enterprise Social Communication solution.
+Welcome to our Official API Documentation where you find information about our Business Communication Service.